yoctoproject/poky/documentation/ref-manual/ref-structure.rst

 ``tmp/work/qemux86-poky-linux/linux-yocto/3.0+git1+<.....>``, referred
 to as the ``WORKDIR``, is created.
 Within this directory, the source is unpacked to ``linux-qemux86-standard-build`` and then patched by Quilt.
-(See the ":ref:`using-a-quilt-workflow`" section in the Yocto Project Development Tasks Manual for more information.)
+(See the ":ref:`dev-manual/dev-manual-common-tasks:using quilt in your workflow`" section in the Yocto Project Development Tasks Manual for more information.)
 Within the ``linux-qemux86-standard-build`` directory, standard Quilt directories ``linux-3.0/patches`` and ``linux-3.0/.pc`` are created, and